Social Security Disability Cases in Federal Court

 Empire Justice Center

 Louise M. Tarantino is a graduate of the State University of New York at Buffalo School of Law.
 She focuses her practice in Social Security and disability law.
-Ms. Tarantino is a member of the New York State Bar Association and serves on its Committee on Issues Affecting People with Disabilities.
+Ms. Tarantino is a member of the New York State Bar Association and serves on its Committee on Disability Rights.
 She is a contributing author of the committee’s publication, Representing People With Disabilities.
 She is also a contributing author of Benefits Management for Working People with Disabilities: An Advocate's Manual.
 Ms. Tarantino is also a member of the District of Columbia Bar and a frequent lecturer and trainer on Social Security and Supplemental Security Income issues.

 This training is an overview of the federal court practice for Social Security disability claims.
 The trainers will cover the mechanics of filing a case, the relevant rules for federal district courts, and examples of arguments that are commonly effective.